Northowram

 The village has three churches: St Matthew's Church of England parish church, a Methodist church, and a Heywood United Reformed Church.
 St Matthew's is a Grade II listed building which is constructed of snecked local sandstone with a graded stone-slate roof.
-In addition, the village today has 21 shops and one school, Northowram Primary School.
+The village has one school, Northowram Primary School.

 The serial killer John Christie was born at Black Boy House near the village in 1899.

 The village hosts an annual Scarecrow Festival.